JasonSwingen/js-outdoors/_posts/2020-03-20-swinging-for-steelhead.markdown

   feature: Swinging_Streamers_Setup.jpg
   teaser: Swinging_Streamers_Setup.jpg
   thumb: Swinging_Streamers_Setup.jpg
-date: 2020-01-09T11:38:35-05:00
+date: 2020-03-20T11:38:35-05:00
 ---

 So you want to get into the world of swinging for steelhead and other anadromous fish.
-Well, there is a lot to cover, including why you should learn to swing flies, who should swing flies, as well as the gear, locations, flies, techniques, and applications for swinging.
+Well, there is a lot to cover, including why you should learn to swing flies, the gear, locations, flies, techniques you'll need to know, and if swinging is right for you.
 So if your ready to dive in, then let's get started!

 ## Is Swinging Right For You?

 Many of us started out fishing with a hook, link, and sinker.
 Place a worm or minnow on your hook, tie on a bobber and wait.
-Then eventually you probably moved onto casting lures.
+Then eventually you moved onto casting lures.
 It wasn't quite as easy or as simple as the old worm on a hook, but it was a little more satisfying.
 Then finally, (hopefully) you picked up a fly rod and dove into the wonderful world of fly fishing.
-Swinging flies is that next step in the progression of a fisherman.
-Learning a new technique, not because it is easier, or more simple, but because increasing the difficulty increases your satisfaction (addiction).
+Swinging flies can be thought of as that next step in the progression of a fisherman.
+Learning a new technique, not because it is easier, or more simple, but because increasing the difficulty increases your satisfaction.
 You might not be at the level in which making fishing harder is worth it.
 So on one hand swinging flies may not be for you.
 At least for now.
-That being said however, if you are just getting into fly fishing or are happy drifting flies under an indicator then taking another step and learning a few spey casts will greatly improve your ability to cast your flies where you want to manage your line more effectively and efficiently.
-If you just want to improve your casting game, feel free to <a title="Read about Spey Casts" href="#speycasts">skip to the section on spey casting   	&#x21B4;</a>.
+That being said, even if you are just getting into fly fishing or are happy drifting flies under an indicator, then taking another step and learning a few spey casts will greatly improve your ability to cast flies where you want, andlet you manage your line more effectively and efficiently.
+If you just want to improve your casting game, feel free to <a title="Read about Spey Casts" href="#speycasts">skip to the section on spey casting below  	&#x21B4;</a>.
 Swinging is a gamble, you need to spend more time on the water to catch less fish.
 You are betting that that extra time will result in one of the greatest experiences a steelhead angler can have...
 The grab.
 That excitement that sends you back into a juvenile level of happiness.

-> "The next step in the progression of the angler, is simply making fishing more difficult in order to increase your level of satisfaction" - Jason Swingen
+> "The next step in the progression of the angler, is simply making fishing more difficult in order to increase your level of satisfaction"

 Swinging flies can be extremely intimating.
 New rods, reels, lines, flies, techniques.
 Should you really go out and buy hundreds of dollars worth of gear just to catch steelhead in a less efficient way?